smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ```
 ## Enabling in OpenNESS

-The KubeVirt role responsible for bringing up KubeVirt components is enabled by default in the OpenNESS experience kit via Ansible automation.
-In this default state it does not support SRIOV in a VM so additional steps are required to enable it.
+The KubeVirt role responsible for bringing up KubeVirt components is enabled by default in the OpenNESS experience kit via Ansible\* automation.
+In this default state, it does not support SRIOV in a VM and additional steps are required to enable it.
 The following is a complete list of steps to bring up all components related to VM support in Network Edge.
-VM support also requires Virtualization and VT-d to be enabled in BIOS of the Edge Node.
+VM support also requires Virtualization and VT-d to be enabled in the BIOS of the Edge Node.

  1. Configure Ansible for KubeVirt:
-    KubeVirt is deployed by default but to provide SR-IOV support configure following settings:
+    KubeVirt is deployed by default.
+To provide SRIOV support, configure the following settings:
       - Enable kubeovn CNI and SRIOV:
          ```yaml
          # group_vars/all/10-default.yml